marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

     - Status?
 Add postcode lookup - postcodes.io
 Shrink images on upload?
+Add in Current files on User Edit page.

 Need a way to apply for emails - send email to job email address?